-One of my most memorable Christmas gifts was an apple, an orange, and a crisp two-dollar bill.
-I’m not sure why, but when my great-grandpa handed us fruit, I carried it to the car, tucked my cold feet on the heater, and compared the crisply scratched apple with the spicy rumpled skin of the orange.
+I still remember getting an apple, an orange, and a crisp two-dollar bill one Christmas.
+When my great-grandfather handed us each a piece of fruit, I carried it to the car, tucked my cold feet on the heater, and compared the crisply scratched apple with the spicy rumpled skin of the orange.

 A small gift, but it stayed in my mind.

 And now that we’re grown, my friends and I face the dilemma of what to give to grown siblings, nieces and nephews, and friends.
 I hope this post’s ideas and reflections help when you’re deciding what to give!

 Why do we give, and why wouldn’t we?

 There are lots of reasons–it’s fun to prepare a gift you know someone will enjoy.
 They might need what you’re giving; you feel closer after giving; you can help someone out.
 Maybe giving is your “love language,” how you give and receive love.
 And most of all, opening prezzies can be fun!

 Yet it can also be wise not to give one physical object to every person you care about: